 Faculty are expected to be on campus "comparable to a regular work week," in order to be available to students and for committee meetings and other duties.
 With night classes, the schedule will vary for each faculty member.
-Faculty submit a schedule of their hours to the Dean's Office through the faculty Administrative Assistants each semester so that meetings may be scheduled, and students informed when faculty will be on campus and/or in their offices.
+Faculty submit a schedule of their hours to the Director's Office through their department's Administrative Assistant each semester so that meetings may be scheduled, and students informed when faculty will be on campus and/or in their offices.